Ronaldal/Flapry-Brid/README.md

 2. Easy to understand controls
 3. Score tracking to monitor your progress

-To play the game, follow these simple steps:

 ## Controls
 **Spacebar:** Press to make the bird flap its wings and ascend.